ImMihirT/ImMihirT/README.md

 ### 🌴 Fun facts
 - In my idle time, I learn musical instruments (Harmonium and Flute)
-- I speak three languages: English, Hindi and Gujarati
+- I love to explore the night sky.
+Will Purchase a good telescope soon :)

 ### ☕ Get in touch
 - LinkedIn: <a href = "https://www.linkedin.com/in/mihirthakkar98/">Mihir</a>